A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 How to Set Up a DIY Zen Garden to Practice Mindfulness for Kids

-Once you have your Zen garden supplies and you have it all assembled, make sure you explain the process and tactics for mindfully using this tool.
+Once you have your mini Zen garden supplies and you have the container with the sand ready, make sure you explain the process and tactics for mindfully using this tool.

 - Start with the sand clear and flat.
 Gently shake it so it is level.

-- Chose your rocks or items that you would like to place in the garden.
+- Choose the elements that you would like to place in the garden.

 - Once all of your items are placed, choose a rake.
-Rake the sand in nice slow, steady designs, breathing slowly to keep your hand steady.
+Create sand patterns with slow, steady movements, breathing slowly to keep your hand steady.

 - As you approach the rocks and other items, notice what it feels like to go around, or make a different pattern.
 This is part of the mindfulness process as well.
 How does it feel to encounter obstacles?